Brianconn71/ms1-project/README.md

 * "We want current fans to see our concert schedule and we want new fans to see where our next concerts will be so they can come and see us play"

-* "We want to give a sense of our own personality and the bands personality in the way the website looks"
+* "We want to give a sense of our own personality and the band's personality in the way the website looks"

 ### User Stories <a name="user-stories"></a>

-* "I am a new visitor to this site and I want to navigate the site efficiently and effectively do what I need to do"
+* "I am a new visitor to this site and I want to navigate the site efficiently and effectively carry out what I need to do"

 * "I want to be able to contact Manson Avenue"

 * "I want to be able to see and possibly purchase some band merchandise for myself or as a present"

-* "I want to see when and where there next concert is"
+* "I want to see when and where their next concert is"

-* "I have an event, I need a band, I want to book Manson Avenue for a gig, How do I contact them?"
+* "I have an event, I need a band, I want to book Manson Avenue for a gig, how do I contact them?"

 ## Scope <a name="scope"></a>